jart/bestline/README.md

-Bestline is a fork of linenoise (a popular readline alternative) that fixes its bugs and adds the missing features while reducing binary footprint (surprisingly) by removing bloated dependencies which means you can finally have a permissively-licensed command prompt w/ a 38kb footprint that's nearly as good as gnu readline.
+Bestline is a fork of linenoise (a popular readline alternative) that fixes its bugs and adds the missing features while reducing binary footprint (surprisingly) by removing bloated dependencies, which means you can finally have a permissively-licensed command prompt w/ a 38kb footprint that's nearly as good as gnu readline.